kyma-project/kyma/docs/kyma/docs/028-details-deploy-private-registry.md

 ---
-title: How to deploy a Docker image from a private registry
+title: Deploying from a private Docker registry
 type: Details
 ---